Meet the Author

 Soni dreamed of becoming a writer when she was nine years old and created a short comic strip for her dad.
 In her teens, her best friend Mary taught her to write poetry and pay attention to song lyrics.

-While Soni raised her large family she often contributed to newsletters and magazines, and with the help of her children and subscribers, she published C.H.E.R.I.S.H. a home school newspaper named by her oldest son, Frank.
+While Soni raised her large family she often contributed to newsletters and magazines, and with the help of her children and subscribers, she published C.H.E.R.I.S.H. a home school newspaper named by her oldest son, Frank who also became her assistant.

 As her family grew Soni set writing aside to improve her gardening, cooking, and food preservation skills.
 She and her children volunteered at rest homes, an orphanage, churches, and homeschool events.
 During this time she won first prize for inventing a children's game, "Spell Well Fishing Well" for Lakeshore Learning Co.